retirement living mississauga

 Share

 Seeing your parents as people doesn’t always come naturally.
-For your whole life, you likely saw your Mom or Dad as your protector, your caregiver, your sounding board or your guide.
+For your whole life, you likely saw your Mom or Dad as your protector, caregiver, sounding board or guide.
 These are people that you admire and perceive as pillars of strength.
 No matter how old you get, there is still comfort in calling Mom or Dad after a bad day or when you need a boost.

-Other considerations include:
+Other things to consider include:

 • Can your parents manage their daily needs, like attending appointments, getting prescriptions, buying groceries or making nutritious meals?